Installing and Configuring AWS CLI

 --endpoint

-attribute.
+option.
 For more information, see API Endpoints Reference. -

-Any other attribute required by the command.
+Any other option required by the command.

 $ aws ec2 describe-instances \